 If bruises and cuts appear once a month or once in two months, or maybe more often, and the person is always giving excuses for them, which seem illogical.
 The chances are big that abuse is happening in that relationship.

 hospital, etc. All people care about hurting themselves, so if injuries occur, often it is a clear sign to raise the alarm about domestic violence.

-Behavioral signs of physical abuse
+B. Behavioral signs of physical abuse

 Victims of physical abuse often try to hide the fact that they are being abused or enduring physical violence.
 They do that because of shame, fear, or simply because they are confused and don’t know how to act or ask for help.